walmartlabs/thorax/README.md

   data.contextPath = Handlebars.Utils.appendContextPath(data.contextPath, 'foo');
 ```

-Additionally helpers that utilize subexpressions to resolve complex values are unable to be restured via path lookup and will force a rerender.
+Additionally helpers that utilize subexpressions to resolve complex values are unable to be restored via path lookup and will force a rerender.

 ### Collection Views